 Using Spendesk for Travel Bookings

-Here are some useful advices to better manage all your travel bookings with Spendesk:
+Here are some useful tips to better manage all your travel bookings with Spendesk:

 Do I need to present the card used to make the payment?

-- - or bought a train or plane ticket
+- - bought a train or plane ticket.

 Then, yes, you may need to present the card used to make the payment.